 - There is a more important force output produced during a maximal eccentric action (greater overload) because you can use a higher external load (Colliander and Tesch 1990).

 - There is a higher level of stress per motor unit during eccentric work.
-Less motor units are recruited during the eccentric portion of a movement, thus each of the recruited motor units receive much more stimulation (Grabiner and Owings 2002; Linnamo et al. 2002).
+Fewer motor units are recruited during the eccentric portion of a movement, thus each of the recruited motor units receives much more stimulation (Grabiner and Owings 2002; Linnamo et al. 2002).
 Furthermore, since the nervous system seems to recruit less motor units during a maximal eccentric action, the potential for improvement could be greater than with maximal concentric action.

 - Most of the micro-trauma to the muscle cells incurred during training is a result of the eccentric action (Brown et al. 1997, Gibala et al. 2000).
 It has been established that this micro-trauma acts as the signal to stimulate the muscle adaptation process (Clarke and Feedback, 1996).